amarsrivastava19/Nemesis-Engine/README.md

 Early in the search, the exploration term dominates, ensuring a wide sampling of possibilities.
 As the tree fills out, the exploitation term becomes more precise, and exploration pressure naturally fades — allowing the algorithm to focus on the most promising branches.

-Deepmind's seminal work with AlphaZero and AlphaZeroGo adapted this tree policy to include deep neural network functions - so that just given a board state and individual observations for an agent, the tree policy can be estimated without the need for doing penetrative rollouts down the tree and backpropogation of values to update the MCTS policies.
-The two networks represents a sort of knowledge base that an agent can rely on to intuit which moves likely lead to the best rewards.
+Deepmind's seminal work with *AlphaZero* and *AlphaGo Zero* adapted this tree policy to include deep neural network functions - so that just given a board state and individual observations for an agent, the tree policy can be estimated without the need for doing exhaustive rollouts down the tree and backpropogation of values to update the MCTS policies.
+The two networks represent a sort of knowledge base that an agent can rely on to intuit which moves likely lead to the best rewards.

 This policy, termed **Predictor + Upper Confidence Bound** (PUCT) is defined as follows: